Corporate Bankruptcy FAQ

 What’s a reorganization plan and who creates it?

 In a reorganization plan, businesses propose a payment plan that is organized by creditor priority.
-If a business owes for employee wages, tax agencies and stockholder interests, those parties have priority for payments.
+If a business owes employee wages, tax agencies and stockholder interests, those parties have priority for payments.
 The court must approve of this plan before it goes into effect.

 How long does the process take?